-(a) Plan, fund and integrate the local health system within its geographic area.
+(a) Plan, fund and integrate the local health system within its geographic area

 The LHIN spans carefully defined geographical areas and allows for local communities and health care providers within the geographical area to work together to identify local priorities, plan health services and deliver them in a more coordinated fashion.
-The LHIN covers a south-west portion of the City of Toronto, the south part of Peel Region and all of Halton Region except for Burlington.
-The LHIN enters into service accountability agreements with Health Service Providers ("HSPs").
+The LHIN covers the Districts of Thunder Bay, Rainy River and most of Kenora.
+The LHIN enters into service accountability agreements with health service providers.